tbfleming/cib-eosjs-fcbuffer/README.md

 # Non Features

 - Consider Cap'n Proto or Protocol Buffers if your data structures need to be extended at the serialization layer.
-- No streams, usually smaller objects will work
+- No streams, smaller blockchain sized objects are used

 # Example